ronen/jfill/README.txt

 and so the library has been renamed.

 The major differences in functionality are:
-    - scoped in a JFill namespace rather than defining Template at global scope
+    - put in a JFill namespace rather than defining Template at global scope
     - added "jfill" metadata object to interpolation context.
+    - introduced jfill:scope attribute for scope context, rather than matching class names to object properties.
+    - introduced jfill:if attribute for conditional parts of template